25 Best Things To Do in Scotland

 In Shetland, you’ll see puffins nest in rugged cliffs.
 Here, you can explore Jarlshof, a Viking settlement that brings Scotland’s Norse heritage to life.
 You might opt for a tour from Aberdeen to Shetland, offering a deeper exploration of the island.

-Looking for something even more off-the-beaten-path?
-Experience the charm of Mull, with its bright harborfront houses in the colorful town of Tobermory.
+For something even more off-the-beaten-path, experience the charm of Mull, with its bright harborfront houses in the colorful town of Tobermory.
 Be sure to visit Duart Castle, perched dramatically on a cliff, and watch for puffins, otters, and golden eagles.

 Spend days on the Outer Hebrides if you're craving a remote escape.
 Here, endless stretches of white sandy beaches and turquoise waters make you feel like you’ve traveled to a hidden paradise.
 Locals in the Hebrides still speak Gaelic, and their deep-rooted traditions are reflected in everything from music to the way of life.